REPORT NUMBER 59 OF THE

 Overall, the campus focus was on meeting enrollment targets, managing operational and capital projects, and addressing financial challenges, especially concerning international students and government funding.

-It would be a nurse practitioner-led clinic with 30 nurse practitioner students from Bloomberg Faculty of Nursing doing clinical placements.
+A member asked for clarification on the term 'operational clinic'.
+Mr. Arifuzzaman explained that they were considering a nurse practitioner clinic (at SAMIH).
+This clinic would offer nurse practitioner training opportunities and provide services to faculty, staff, and eventually the public.
+Some services being discussed may include travel medicine, flu vaccine support, and diagnostic services.
+Principal Johnston added that it would be a nurse practitioner-led clinic with 30 nurse practitioner students from Bloomberg Faculty of Nursing doing clinical placements.
 They would be supervised by nurse practitioners and work with an interdisciplinary team that may include medical, physical therapy, physician assistant, and pharmacy students.
-This clinic would resemble a general walk-in clinic and serve faculty, staff, and eventually the public, enhancing healthcare access in the Eastern GTA.
+This clinic would resemble a general walk-in clinic enhancing healthcare access in the Eastern GTA.

 - Overview of the Council on Student Services (CSS) Budget Process